-- configure the access banner; - configure the session inactivity time before session termination; - configure the authentication failure parameters for FIA_AFL.1; - Ability to configure audit behaviour; - configure the cryptographic functionality; - configure thresholds for SSH rekeying; - re-enable an Administrator account; - set the time which is used for time-stamps. - 134.
-The detail of what events are to be recorded by syslog are determined by the logging level specified the "level" argument of the "set system syslog" CLI command.
-To ensure compliance with the requirements the audit knobs detailed in [ECG] must be configured. - 135.
-As a minimum, Junos OS records the following with each log entry: - date and time of the event and/or reaction - type of event and/or reaction - subject identity (where applicable) - the outcome (success or failure) of the event (where applicable). - 136.
+- configure the access banner; - configure the session inactivity time before session termination; - configure the authentication failure parameters for FIA AFL.1; - Ability to configure audit behaviour; - configure the cryptographic functionality; - configure thresholds for SSH rekeying; - re-enable an Administrator account; - set the time which is used for time-stamps. - specified the "level" argument of the "set system syslog" CLI command.
+To ensure compliance with the requirements the audit knobs detailed in [ECG] must be configured. - 138.
+As a minimum, Junos OS records the following with each log entry: - date and time of the event and/or reaction - type of event and/or reaction - subject identity (where applicable) - the outcome (success or failure) of the event (where applicable). - 139.
 Because of the nature of IPS event logs, log generation often happens in bursts and can generate a large volume of messages during an attack.
 To manage the volume of log messages, Junos supports log suppression, which suppresses multiple instances of the same log occurring from the same or similar sessions over the same period of time.
-IPS log suppression is enabled by default and can be customized based on the following configurable attributes: - Source/destination addresses; - Number of log occurrences after which log suppression begins; - Maximum number of logs that log suppression can operate on; - Time after which suppressed logs are reported. - 137.
-Suppressed logs are reported as single log entries containing the count of occurrences. - 138.
+IPS log suppression is enabled by default and can be customized based on the following configurable attributes: - Source/destination addresses; - Number of log occurrences after which log suppression begins; - Maximum number of logs that log suppression can operate on; - Time after which suppressed logs are reported. - 140.
+Suppressed logs are reported as single log entries containing the count of occurrences. - 141.
 In order to identify the key being operated on, the following details are recorded for all administrative actions relating to cryptographic keys (generating, importing, changing and deleting keys): - PKID certificate id will be recorded when generating or deleting a key pair - IKE SPI IP address of the initiator and responder recorded, together with the SPI, will be recorded when generating a key pair.
-The IP address of the initiator and responder will provide the unique link to the key identifier (SPI) of the key that has been destroyed in the session termination
+The IP address of the initiator and responder will provide the unique link to the key identifier (SPI) of the key that has been destroyed in the session termination - SSH session keys- key reference provided by process id

-- SSH session keys- key reference provided by process id - SSH keys generated for outbound trusted channel to external syslog server - SSH keys imported for outbound trusted channel to external syslog server - SSH key configured for SSH public key authentication -the hash of the public key that is to be used for authentication is recorded in syslog - 139.
+- SSH keys created for outbound trusted channel to external syslog server - SSH keys imported for outbound trusted channel to external syslog server - SSH key configured for SSH public key authentication -the hash of the public key that is to be used for authentication is recorded in syslog - 142.
 For SSH (ephemeral) session keys the PID is used as the key reference to relate the key generation and key destruction audit events.
 The key destruction event is recorded as a session disconnect event.
 For example, key generation and key destruction events for a single SSH session key would be reflected by records similar to the following:

-Sep 27 15:09:36 yeti sshd[6529]: Accepted publickey for root from 10.163.18.165 port 45336 ssh2: RSA SHA256:I1vri77TPQ4VaupE2NMYiUXPnGkqBWIgD5vW0OuglGI
+Sep 27 15:09:36 yeti sshd[6529]: Accepted publickey for root from 10.163.18.165 port 45336 ssh2: RSA SHA256:l1vri77TPQ4VaupE2NMYiUXPnGkqBWIgD5vW0OuglGI